-If you’re at all involved in the blogging world, you’ve probably heard of styled stock photography.
+If you’re at all involved in the blogging world, you’ve probably heard of styled stock photography or seen beautifully styled overhead photography.
 But what is it?
 You probably know what a stock photo is; the Internet says that stock photos are “photographs of common places, landmarks, nature, events, or people for commercial design purposes.”

 - Decide on a backdrop.
 What will you arrange your items on?
 Will the color and texture complement your theme?
 Speaking of…

 - Pick a theme.
 I looked around my house and gathered a bunch of items that I thought would photograph well.
 I did two sets of sewing-themed images and two sets of beauty-themed images.
 All items came from my craft closet or my bathroom.